 With 90% of consumers reading online reviews before visiting a business, it’s obvious that reviews have become a main element in the consumer’s purchasing decision.
 Businesses need to value reviews to help their bottom line.

 When customers are likely to spend 31% more on a business with excellent reviews, its essential to know that reviews equal revenue.
-It’s even recorded that every one star increase in a Yelp rating means a 5 to 9% increase in revenue.
+It’s even recorded that every one-star increase in a Yelp rating means a 5 to 9% increase in revenue.

-In order to create a strategy maximizing this opportunity, it’s essential to start looking at the consumer’s motivation for leaving an online review.
+In order to create a strategy to maximize this opportunity, it’s essential to start looking at the consumer’s motivation for leaving an online review.
 This is the first step in creating a profitable strategy for maximizing reviews for your business.
 You need to look past the obvious sentiment that reviews are important and ask why?

 What do Online Customer Reviews do?